-Mr Robinson is a Rhodes Scholar, business strategist and financial economist with 20 years' experience across the agribusiness and mining industries.
+Mr Robinson is a Rhodes Scholar, business strategist and financial economist with over 20 years experience across the agribusiness and mining industries.
 Currently Mr Robinson is a director of Lincoln Capital, a corporate advisory firm providing commercial services predominantly to the mining sector.
-Prior to forming Lincoln Capital Mr Robinson held senior management roles in Barrick Gold, Iluka Resources Limited and WMC Resources Limited.
+Prior to forming Lincoln Capital, Mr Robinson held senior management roles in Barrick Gold, Iluka Resources Limited and WMC Resources Limited.
 During the past three years Mr Robinson has held directorships of public companies Bulletin Resources Ltd and DV01 Mechelle Limited.

-Mr J Asquith BA (Hons) CA MBA - CFO, Company Secretary from incorporation to 13 August 2010
+Mr Jonathan Asquith BA (Hons) CA MBA - CFO

-Mr Asquith is a chartered accountant with over 20 years corporate experience with major international accounting firms and commercial enterprises.
+Mr Asquith is a Chartered Accountant with over 25 years corporate experience with major international accounting firms and commercial enterprises.
 He has held senior executive positions with a number of public and listed Australian companies.
 Mr Asquith completed a Masters of Business Administration at the University of Western Australia.
-During the past three years Mr Asquith has held the position of director of Mawson West Ltd, a public company.
+During the past four years Mr Asquith has held the position of director of Mawson West Ltd, a public company.